iammanover/iammanover/README.md

-- 👋 Hi, I’m Manover kamaal.
+- 👋 Hi, I’m Manover Kamaal.
-- 👀 I’m interested in learning new skills.
+- 💻 I’m a Front-end Developer with 2 years of experience.
+- ⚙️ Skilled in React.js, Next.js, Angular, Tailwind CSS, Node.js, Express.js, and Nest.js.
+- 🛠️ I’ve worked on several freelance projects, delivering full-fledged web solutions.
-- 🌱 I’m currently learning Web development.
+- 🌱 Passionate about continuous learning and building efficient, scalable applications.
-- 💞️ I’m looking to join an organisation where I can improve my skills.
+- 🚀 Open to exciting opportunities and collaborations to further grow as a developer.

 <!---